ivo-menezes/project_g3/docs/modelling_design/user_stories/us017/US017_README.md

   - didn't change this yet because what happens between UI and Controller will change with implementation of REST API; DTO will be a json object that will probably be unpacked by Service or between Controller and Service.

 - Service should verify contents of DTO and, if necessary, form another DTO to pass into the domain (for security reasons) \[prof. Baltarejo, Sprint Review 4\].
 Verifications could be checking string sizes, check strings for certain command keywords, etc.

+- ProductBacklog should be a separate entity and not a list inside Project because there will be several methods associated with it, which would decrease the cohesion of Project
+  - not implemented yet because this change would break everything that depends on Project constructor; this will get solved when Dependency Injection with Spring is used